-As of the date of this offering memorandum, Shui On Properties Limited and Shui On Investment Company Limited ("SOI") (each being a wholly owned subsidiary of Shui On Company Limited) and New Rainbow Investments Limited (being a wholly owned subsidiary of SOCAM), collectively referred to as the "Principal Shareholders," together own approximately 50.85% of the issued share capital of Shui On Land Limited.
+As of the date of this document, Shui On Properties Limited and Shui On Investment Company Limited ("SOI") (each being a wholly owned subsidiary of Shui On Company Limited) and New Rainbow Investments Limited (being a wholly owned subsidiary of SOCAM), collectively referred to as the "Principal Shareholders," together own approximately 50.85% of the issued share capital of Shui On Land Limited.
 Subject to compliance with applicable laws, by maintaining such ownership, the Principal Shareholders are able to exercise substantial influence over our corporate policies, appoint our directors and officers and vote on corporate actions requiring shareholders' approval.
 In addition, our chairman, Mr. Lo, is a controlling owner of the Principal Shareholders and is able to exercise substantial control over our business.
 The strategic goals and interests of the Principal Shareholders may not be aligned with our strategy and interests and could reduce the level of management flexibility that would otherwise exist with a more diversified shareholder base.
-In circumstances involving a conflict of interests between the Principal Shareholders, and the holders of the Notes, there can be no assurance that the Principal Shareholders would not exercise their power to control us in a manner that would benefit them to the detriment of the holders of the Notes, despite the fact that any connected transactions between and among the Principal Shareholders and us are subject to the rules and regulations of the Hong Kong Stock Exchange.